LuminaSapphira/background-fission/README.md

   ],

   "delay": "0 1/30 * * * * *",                          // The delay (ex: every 30 minutes)
+                                                        // Only affects daemon mode

-  "backend": "Cinnamon"                                 // The backend to use for actually
+  "backend": "Feh"                                      // The backend to use for actually
                                                         // changing the desktop background.
-                                                        // Currently only Cinnamon is supported.
-}
+                                                        // Use "Feh" for most Desktop Environments }
 ```